Grassroots rose up against Trump in Washington State

 Three of the four Republican ballot initiatives, bankrolled by hedge-fund hustler, Brian Heywood were rejected overwhelmingly.
 Heywood spent $7 million of his own fortune, hiring signature gatherers to qualify these initiatives for the ballot.

-I-2109 would have repealed the Capital Gains tax on profits from sale of stocks and bonds in excess of $265,000.
+I-2109 would have repealed the Capital Gains tax on profits from the sale of stocks and bonds in excess of $265,000.
 The Capital Gains tax collected only on millionaires and billionaires, brought in $900 million earmarked for public schools and early childhood care in its first year after passage.

 It is estimated that this “tax the billionaires” measure will bring in about $5 billion in the next five years.
 The Republican measure to repeal this “tax the rich” law was defeated by over 62% of voters statewide even shot down by voters in “Red” eastern Washington.

 I-2117 would have repealed Washington State’s Climate Commitment Act to reduce carbon emissions to zero by 2055.
-It includes a gasoline tax to incentivize reduction of gasoline consumption that has brought in $2 billion to promote mass transit, electrify the Puget Sound ferry system and other carbon-reducing measures.
+It includes a gasoline tax to incentivize the reduction of gasoline consumption that has brought in $2 billion to promote mass transit, electrify the Puget Sound ferry system, and other carbon-reducing measures.
 The GOP scheme to repeal this effort to reverse climate change was defeated by a 62% majority.

-Washington State’s first-in-the-nation Long Term Care Act was targeted by I-2424 that would have made worker contributions to the employee-employer Trust Fund voluntary.
+Washington State’s first-in-the-nation Long Term Care Act was targeted by I-2424.
+It would have made worker contributions to the employee-employer Trust Fund voluntary.
 It would have wrecked this urgently needed benefit.
 Voters shot down I-2424 by a 55% to 44.6% margin.
 PSARA members and their allies barnstormed the state passing out a small palm card calling for a “No” vote on all four of these measures bankrolled by a “weird billionaire.”

 Another movement that played a role in Washington’s stand-and-fight victory was the movement in solidarity with the Palestinian people—a grassroots effort both inside and outside the Democratic Party.
-State Democratic Chair, Shasti Conrad, kept the 1,000 delegates in their seats at the convention center in Bellevue for a full hour to hear Palestinian and Jewish delegates argue for passage of these resolutions calling for an immediate ceasefire, immediate delivery of humanitarian aid and termination of U.S. delivery of bombs and munitions used in the war that has killed over 44,000 Palestinians.
+State Democratic Chair, Shasti Conrad, kept the 1,000 delegates in their seats at the convention center in Bellevue for a full hour to hear Palestinian and Jewish delegates argue for passage of these resolutions calling for an immediate ceasefire, immediate delivery of humanitarian aid, and termination of U.S. delivery of bombs and munitions used in the war that has killed over 44,000 Palestinians.
 The resolutions were passed by overwhelming votes.

 We hope you appreciated this article.
 At People’s World, we believe news and information should be free and accessible to all, but we need your help.
 Our journalism is free of corporate influence and paywalls because we are totally reader-supported.
 Only you, our readers and supporters, make this possible.
 If you enjoy reading People’s World and the stories we bring you, please support our work by donating or becoming a monthly sustainer today.
 Thank you!